 Off-campus and cooperative programs

-Students wishing to combine a liberal arts degree with engineering should consider the 3-2
+Students wishing to combine a liberal arts degree with engineering should consider the 3-2 program in engineering.

-Typically course numbered below 400 are offered each year, while courses numbered 400 or higher are offered every other year.
+Typically, courses numbered below 400 are offered each year, while courses numbered 400 or higher are offered every other year.

 Senior Experience in Mathematics